- One Project Closer - http://www.oneprojectcloser.com -

 Posted By Jocie On August 21, 2013 @ 8:21 am In Crafts,Holiday & Parties,Kid Stuff,The Better Half | 32 Comments

 This easy clay craft for kids tutorial was originally posted in the Fall of 2012.
 But as fall approaches, I am excited to make these again this year and wanted to share it with you!

 This was a wonderful craft to do with the girls and made great table decor for the grandparents.
 Also, it was CHEAP!!!!
 We used clay left over from making ornaments last Christmas and other supplies we already had around the house.

 Izzie and Lucy both had a blast and it looks way better than the typical kid craft.

 Izzie and Lucy had a blast picking leaves off the trees and searching for all different kinds.
 The bigger the leaf, the bigger the bowl.
 The more intricate leaves, like from a maple tree, were my favorite, but really any leaf will do.
 Also, we used leafs just off the tree since they are less brittle and will keep their shape when making the bowls.

 Izzie and Lucy each picked out their favorite leaves and placed them, centered on the clay and used the rolling-pin to press the leaf into the clay..

-After that, I used the rolling-pin to press it in so deep that the clay actually covered the stem and leaf in some places.
-The point is, press harder than you think you need to.
+I used the rolling-pin to press it in so deep that the clay actually covered the stem and leaf in some places.
+Press harder than you think you need to.